LuisAlejandro/agoras/docs/linkedin.rst

 Usage for LinkedIn
 ==================

 LinkedIn is a social network for professionals.
 It's a great place to share your content and to connect with other professionals.
-Agoras makes use of the official LinkedIn API to publish content on your behalf.
+Agoras makes use of the `official LinkedIn API client <https://github.com/linkedin-developers/linkedin-api-python-client#linkedin-api-python-client>`_ to publish content on your behalf.
 Currently, Agoras supports the following actions: publish a post, like a post, share a post, delete a post, post the last URL from an RSS feed, post a random URL from an RSS feed and schedule a post (using a google spreadsheet).

 Actions
 ~~~~~~~